 Where can I obtain a burn permit?

-You can obtain a 72 hour Residential Burn Permit at Nielson's Lumber, located at 391 Tyee Drive.
-You can obtain an annual Recreational Fire Permit, or 24 hour Land Clearing Permit by phoning 360-945-3473 to arrange a time to issue the permit.
+All fires require a permit.
+You can obtain a 7 day Residential Burn Permit $5.00 USD, a 1 year Recreational Permit $20 USD or a 24 hour Land Clearing Permit $50 USD at the Fire Hall located at 2030 Benson Road or by phoning 360-945-3473 to arrange a time to issue the permit.

 What are the requirements for operating a residential or land clearing burn?